giorgio85/ethereum-wallet-management-fe-test/README.md

 - I added a button to go back to 'My Ethereum addresses' page so we can check that the form worked properly

 ### Git Issue
-- I use to work creating a branch for each feature but I didn't have time
+- I use to work creating a branch for each feature but I didn't have time.
+I just created one branch for this update of the README just to show how I use to work.